 Our authors have tailor-made playlists to act as unofficial soundtracks for their works.
 The playlists enhance the literary experience and are central to our goal of providing a multi-platform literary experience.

-Below are videos inspired by Puerto Rican Nocturne.
-We have Jonathan Andujar of Theatre d’Art perform Gonzo’s monologue from Act 2, Scene 1.
-We also have Vanessa Diego’s interpretation of Adria from Act 2, Scene 4.
+Below is a video inspired by Puerto Rican Nocturne.
+UCLA student and actress Vanessa Diego’s interpretation of Adria climactic speech from Act 2, Scene 4.